 Planning Pointers:

-- Kalofer, a village of around 3,600 people, is located roughly 65 km.
+- Kalofer, a village of around 3,600 people, is located about 65 km.
 (38 miles) from Bulgaria’s second-largest city, Plovdiv.

 - Need more inspiration?
 This link contains an index of all my posts from Bulgaria.